eloycoto/blog/content/blog/tesla-vigo.rst

 --------------

 As you read, the government is pretty involved with the private company's success.
-Be part of Vigo means that a new factory like Tesla can use free port facilities, these means that port has an area adjoining a port where goods that are intended for ship to another country don’t need to pay duties.
-So this will be too useful for Tesla logistics in Europe.
+Being part of Vigo means that a new factory like Tesla can use the Duty Free area, where goods that are meant to be reshipped to another country don’t need to pay duties.
+This will be useful for Tesla logistics in Europe.

 In the other hand, nowadays Galicia government has a financial plan called `Industry 4.0
 <http://www.igape.es/es/ser-mais-competitivo/galiciaindustria4-0>`__.
 This
-program is based to help private companies with the 40% of the private investment in the automatization of the process, without limit in the top, so for each $1M that Tesla invest in innovation, Galicia government will return
+program is based to help private companies with grants up to 40% of the private investment in the automatization of the process, without limit in the top, so for each $1M that Tesla invest in innovation, Galicia government will return
-$400K (This have some constraints, but the main idea is that)
+$400K (This have some constraints, but that is the main idea)

 Automotive cluster in the region
 ---------------------------------

-So as you read, Vigo is pretty involved in the automotive sector.
+As I started before, Vigo is pretty involved in the automotive sector.
 The Citroen Factory building was a boost for the city in 1960, and nowadays we have a high-quality network of automotive providers in the area.

-In the early 2000s, were good years to all of these vendors, some of them started to work with different brands, so nowadays all the auxiliary providers had experience with more vendors, they are not locked with Citroen.
+In the early 2000s, which were good years to all of these vendors, some of them started to work with different brands, so nowadays all the auxiliary providers had experience with more vendors, they are not locked with Citroen.
 This network built a few years ago a new association of companies to set waypoints for the near future about the common benefits.

 .. figure:: img/tesla/valladares.jpg
    :alt: class